zwang695/alexa-skills-list/README.md

 *Alexa, ask tide guide for the tides in Santa Barbara, California*

-This skill will give the tide report for most locations with a NOAA station.
+This skill will give the tide report for most locations (city and state) with a NOAA station.

 ***